 Councils across Australia have seen a massive rise in residential rubbish levels.
 Every year, Australians are known to generate 540 kg of household waste per person.
 As a result, an estimated 67 million tonnes of waste is produced by the country, but only 37% of this is recycled.
-These numbers are increasing, though, and are incredibly threatening the living things affected.
+These numbers are increasing, though, and are incredibly threatening to the living things affected.

 Moreover, there is only a slight percentage reduction in pollution from the collective contribution of the people as waste production equals the reduction.
-With that, the government has established a National Waste Policy Action Plan that represents new approaches about waste as a resource to encourage efficient and recurrent use of our resources by applying the concepts of a circular economy to waste management.
+With that, the government has established a National Waste Policy Action Plan that represents new approaches to waste as a resource to encourage efficient and recurrent use of our resources by applying the concepts of a circular economy to waste management.

 Principles of National Waste Policy

 Generating waste made a large impact on the environment.
 This leads officials to take action in working to reduce waste where possible, making positive use of waste as resources to increase a decline in waste production.
-As a guide to yearly goals of National Waste Policy, here are the following principles to better implement its actions:
+As a guide to the yearly goals of the National Waste Policy, here are the following principles to better implement its actions: